 How much will it cost?

-We charge a flat rate for representation before the parole board of $3,000.
-If we have to travel to north or east Idaho for the hearing we charge an additional $500 to cover the cost.
+We charge a flat rate for representation before the parole board of $1,500 to $3,500 depending on the facts of your case.
+If we have to travel to north or east Idaho for the hearing we typically charge an additional $500 to cover the cost.
 We charge $1,500 to prepare a self-initiated progress report.
 Call for our flat rates on revocations, commutations, or pardons.